cecat/CeC-HA-Addons/addons/yamcam2/README.md

 - *host*: Typically this will be the hostname or IP address for your Home Assistant server.
 - *port*: MQTT by default uses port 1883.
-- *topic_prefix*: Should be of the form "xxx/yyy" according to how you manage your MQTT usage in Home Assistant.
+- *topic_prefix*: Should be of the form "abc" or "foo/bar" according to how you manage your MQTT usage in Home Assistant.
 The addon will append the name of the camera (from your configuration file), with the detected sound classes as the payload to this topic.
 - *client_id*: This is unique to the add-on for managing MQTT connections and traffic.